exteraGram

 self.log(f"My settings: {all_my_settings}")

-# Example: Import settings from a dictionary
+# Import a whole dictionary of settings.

 self.import_settings(new_settings)